railroadmedia/ecommerce/docs/project-planning/membership-stats.md

 3. If the user doesn't have any suspended or active subscriptions, use the subscription with the furthest cancellation date in the future.

 You can see roughly how this logic works here: src/Listeners/DuplicateSubscriptionHandler.php

+Here is an example.
+A user has 2 monthly subscription rows:
+1. Started 2018-01-01, Paid Until 2018-04-01, Cancelled 2018-05-01
+2. Started 2020-02-01, Paid Until 2020-04-15, currently active

+- If you were to calculate the past stats anytime from for 2018-01-01 to 2018-04-01, it should add +1 to the active total for those days.
+- If you were to calculate the past stats anytime from for 2018-04-01 to 2018-05-01, it should add +1 to the suspended/expired total for those days.
+No other states should get +1 for those days.
+- If you were to calculate the past stats anytime from for 2018-05-01 to 2020-02-01, it should add +1 to the canceled total for those days.
+No other states should get +1 for those days.
+- If you were to calculate the past stats for 2020-02-01 to current time, it should add +1 to the active total.
+No other states should get +1 for those days.

+In summary, a user cannot be represented in a given days stats more than once even if they have multiple subscription rows.

 ## Total Subscriptions With State Stats